102 ways to save energy at home (Updated November 2024)

 – Insulate where you can

 Insulation stops you from losing heat to the outside, and the colder it is outside the more crucial it is.
-If you don’t own your home, temporary window film is a great option if your windows are single-glazed.
-For homeowners, fitting loft and cavity wall insulation, double glazing and under-carpet insulation will all reduce bills.
+Fitting loft, cavity wall, under-floor or under-carpet insulation will all reduce bills.

 Want to make your home more energy efficient permanently?
 Read our guide to improving your EPC rating